aridjayarecipes/cutesrecipes.web.app/content/post/1817-how-to-make-super-quick-homemade-salmon-mozuku-seaweed-soup.md

 1. Add in tomatoes to cook till they soften.
 Then add in mushroomsc green veggies and seaweed.
 Lastly add in salmon chunks and cook for 5-8 mins.
 Do not overcook.
 Enjoy!!
 We served ours with cabbage rice.
 <img src="//assets-global.cpcdn.com/assets/icons/button_play-2c75c40dde080a61004c1f40b05d8f140eaff45d7e9e6481dc71c63d2e7c4909.png" alt="Salmon mozuku seaweed soup">

 Crazy Salmon Roll - How To Make Sushi Series.
-Mozuku seaweed is a good source of insoluble dietary fibre, meaning it'll fill you up without making you feel uncomfortably full and bloated.
-In other words, it's gentle on the stomach.
+Mozuku seaweed is a good source of insoluble dietary fibre, meaning it&#39;ll fill you up without making you feel uncomfortably full and bloated.
+In other words, it&#39;s gentle on the stomach.
 Along with this, fibre supports the intestines and stimulates the digestive tract, helping the body to flush out excess waste.
 Speaking of Mozuku, the quintessential Japanese dish using the seaweed is Mozuku-Su.

 So that is going to wrap this up with this special food salmon mozuku seaweed soup recipe.
 Thanks so much for reading.
 I am confident that you can make this at home.
 There's gonna be more interesting food at home recipes coming up.
 Don't forget to save this page on your browser, and share it to your loved ones, friends and colleague.
 Thank you for reading.
 Go on get cooking!